andrew-vant/romtool/README.rst

    patching.
 If you are trying to dump data from a modified ROM, you can specify a map with the -m option.

+**Q. My system doesn't know what program to use to open .tsv files.**

+The tsv file type may not be properly associated.
+The method for associating filetypes differs by OS.
+On Windows 7 you can do it from the file properties;
+look for "Opens With <something>" followed by a button marked 'Change'.
+Other Windows versions should be pretty similar.
+On Linux you're on your own, but you probably Googled the answer before you got here anyway.

 **Q. The changes in my patch don't show up in-game.**

 1. Your patch may be named incorrectly.
 It should have the same filename